Milton Berle: Late career

 In 1985, he appeared on NBC's Amazing Stories (created by Steven Spielberg) in the episode "Fine Tunin'".
 In it, friendly aliens from space receive TV signals from the Earth of the 1950s and travel to Hollywood in search of their idols, Lucille Ball, Jackie Gleason, The Three Stooges, Burns and Allen, and Milton Berle.
 When Berle realizes the aliens are doing his old material, Uncle Miltie is thunderstruck: "Stealing from Berle?
 Is that even possible?"
 Speaking gibberish, Berle is the only person able to communicate directly with the aliens.

-One of the most popular performances in his later years was guest-starring in 1992 in The Fresh Prince of Bel-Air as womanizing, wise-cracking patient Max Jakey.
-Most of his dialogue was improvized and he shocked the studio audience by mistakenly blurting out a curse word.
+One of Berle's most popular performances in his later years was guest-starring in 1992 in The Fresh Prince of Bel-Air alongside Will Smith as womanizing, wise-cracking patient Max Jakey.
+Most of his dialogue was improvised and he shocked the studio audience by mistakenly blurting out a curse word.
 He also appeared in an acclaimed and Emmy-nominated turn on Beverly Hills, 90210 as an aging comedian befriended by Steve Sanders, who idolizes him, but is troubled by his bouts of senility due to Alzheimer's disease.
 He also voiced the Prince of Darkness, the main antagonist in the Canadian animated television anthology special The Real Story of Au Clair De La Lune.
 He appeared in 1995 as a guest star in an episode of The Nanny as her lawyer and great uncle.

 In 1994, Berle released a fitness videotape titled "Milton Berle's Low Impact/High Comedy Workout" which was targeted towards seniors.

-Berle was again on the receiving end of an onstage gibe at the 1993 MTV Video Music Awards when RuPaul responded to Berle's reference of having once worn dresses himself (during his old television days) with the quip that Berle now wore diapers.
+Berle was again on the receiving end of an onstage gibe at the 1993 MTV Video Music Awards when RuPaul responded to Berle's reference to having once worn dresses himself (during his old television days) with the quip that Berle now wore diapers.
 A surprised Berle replied by recycling a line he had delivered to Henny Youngman on his Hollywood Palace show in 1966: "Oh, we're going to ad lib?
 I'll check my brain and we'll start even."